lf-edge/eden/README.md

 1. Check if the image is in your local docker image cache, i.e. `docker image ls`.
 If it is, load it into the local registry and done.
-1. If it is not, try to pull it from the remote registry via `docker pull`.
+2. If it is not there, try to pull it from the remote registry via `docker pull`.
 Once that is done, it will load it into the local registry.

 #### VM Image